The Good Feet stores

 But as I said above, on September 4, 2012, as part of the program, I bought two pairs of arch support insoles at Good Feet: the “Exercisers” and the “Maintainers.”

 The Exercisers are “designed to put the foot into the Ideal Foot position, in which all of the body’s weight is evenly distributed throughout the entire foot, so that no single part of the foot takes on more pressure than it is supposed to,” according to company literature.
 They’re designed to “exercise the muscles, ligaments and tendons of the feet into a more ideal alignment.”
 OK.

 The Maintainers “are designed to preserve any of the changes your arches go through when you are wearing your ‘Exerciser’ supports,” according to the company.
 OK again.

-But good heavens, each of these pairs of supports cost $299.95.
+But good heavens they were expensive, at that time costing $299.95 pe pair.
 I added 6 pairs of Good Feet cushion insoles to go over the arch supports, total $65.85.
 And a package of Velcro pads to put in a variety of shoes and on the bottoms of the arch supports to hold support stable in shoe, $24.95.
 With a “package discount,” it came to $575.70.

 Walking out of the store, staggered by what I had just paid, I had the momentary buyer’s remorse of wondering, “What just happened?
 I paid how much?
 And for what again?
 WHAT the HELL?
 Am I one of those suckers stampeded by desperation into going for anything?